ohmlabs/ohm/readme.md

 ```
 grunt forever:start watch
 ```
+### Extras
-Extra: You can configure the app to automatically refresh the page when changes are made using LiveReload [chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
+You can configure the app to automatically refresh the page when changes are made using LiveReload [chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
+In addition to LiveReload, [browser-snyc](https://github.com/shakyShane/grunt-browser-sync) is enabled in the gruntfile to allow you to inject css changes without a page refresh.
 I also included node-inspector in the global node modules that were installed, so learn more about [how to use it](https://github.com/node-inspector/node-inspector).
 Another great added bonus here is [Plato](https://github.com/jsoverson/plato), which will run jshint and get data on [complexity analysis](http://jsoverson.github.io/plato/examples/jquery/) on your javascript files.
+To run plato simply:
 ```sh
 grunt plato
 # open the index file in the folder specified in the gruntfile and view report